GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
-The economics of the situation were against it.
+> ### If scientific reasoning were limited to the logical processes of arithmetic, we should not get very far in our understanding of the physical world.
+One might as well attempt to grasp the game of poker entirely by the use of the mathematics of probability.
 >
 > ~ *Vannevar Bush*